kayleyseow/CS-102/08. Streams/Chapter8Notes.md

   - Everything happens in primary storage
   - Where is my program while it's running?
 - Computers also have secondary storage
-  - It is also called
+  - It is also called permanent storage
+  - Examples: Hard drive, CD, DVD, Flash drive

 #### A Deep Look into Storage
 - All data is stored in bits
-  - This is true, for memory, a CD or DVD, a flash drive, a
+  - This is true, for memory, a CD or DVD, a flash drive, a hard drive
+- A Bit (**BI**nary digi**T**) is a switch
+- It can be off (0) or on (1)
+- A bit is too small to be useful
+  - It’s so small that the computer can’t even access one bit in storage at a time!
+- Bits are combined into bytes

 #### Bytes — The Way We View Data
 - A byte on a PC is made up of 8 bits